rmolinari/thesis_1999/1999_thesis.typ

 == Further comments

-As all of the strategies are self-contained, it does not hurt to combine strategies corresponding to different valus of $n$, so long as we associate their enumerations with different $dreInAbove(D)$ sets.
+As all of the strategies are self-contained, it does not hurt to combine strategies corresponding to different values of $n$, so long as we associate their enumerations with different $dreInAbove(D)$ sets.
 So, those strategies concerning themselves with avoiding 5-r.e. degrees (say) work with the set
 $C join A join (setdiff(U^(D,5), V^(D,5)))$, while those avoiding 13-r.e. degrees work with the separate
 $C join A join (setdiff(U^(D,13), V^(D,13)))$.
 A description of the priority tree then